jonryf/EpicWorldGenerator-bugtracker/README.md

 # EpicWorldGenerator Documentation

-This is the official github documentation and issue tracker of EpicWorldGenerator & EpicEndGenerator and anything related with it.
+This is the official github documentation and issue tracker of EpicWorldGenerator & EpicNetherGenerator and anything related with it.

 If you have something to submit please go [here](https://github.com/jonryf/EpicWorldGenerator-documentation/issues/new/choose)